1988 Czechoslovak - New Zealand Mount Everest Southwest Face Expedition

 Bonington's Hard Way in the central part of the south west face is considered to be one of the hardest Mt.
 Everest routes.
 The route was first climbed in 1975, expedition style.
 At the time, the team leader Chris Bonington concluded the route could not be successfully climbed alpine style.

-Four Slovak climbers set off in a 1988 expedition to climb the Bonington route in alpine style: without supplementary oxygen and fixed ropes.
+Four Slovak climbers from then socialist Czechoslovakia, Peter Božík, Dušan Becík, Jozef Just and Jaroslav Jaško, set off in a 1988 expedition (as part of the international project SAGARMATHA 88) to climb the Bonington route in alpine style: without supplementary oxygen and fixed ropes.
 Three climbers reached the South Summit and one reached the Mt.
 Everest Main Summit.
 All four disappeared during the ensuing descent.
 No further alpine style climbs of the route have been attempted.

 Events at the basecamp

-Four Slovak climbers and their doctor arrived at Everest Base camp at the beginning of September, 1988.
+Four Slovak climbers, their doctor and leader Ivan Fiala arrived at Everest Base camp at the beginning of September, 1988.
 At the base camp, already-present US and French expeditions had fixed ropes through the Khumbu Icefall were demanding a 7000 dollars fee from other expeditions for their use.
 After several negotiations, French climbers allowed the Czechoslovak – New Zealand expedition use of the ropes.
 The Americans agreed after a promise of material compensation.
 The South Koreans agreement came after a promise of fixing ropes to the camp four to Lhotse as the Slovaks wanted to summit Lhotse as part of their acclimatisation.

 Acclimatization

-During the first week at the Everest Base Camp Dušan Becík, Jozef Just and Jaro Jaško established Camp I, and Dušan Becík and Jozef Just established Camps II and III.
+During the first week at the Everest Base Camp Dušan Becík, Jozef Just and Jaroslav Jaško established Camp I, and Dušan Becík and Jozef Just established Camps II and III.
 Sherpas carried food and material to the camps.
 On 28 September Dušan Becík and Jozef Just summited Lhotse as part of their acclimatisation.
 Peter Božík and Jaroslav Jaško later reached Camp IV, where they spent one night before descending to the lower camps.